-Percentage of DD waiver claims coded in accordance with the reimbursement codes and rates approved by Medicaid.
-Numerator: Number of DD waiver claims coded in accordance with the reimbursement codes and rates approved by Medicaid.

-Denominator: Total number of claims coded.
+Percentage of MF waiver claims coded correctly in accordance with the reimbursement codes and rates approved by Medicaid.
+Numerator: The number of MF waiver claims coded correctly in accordance with reimbursement codes and rates approved by Medicaid.
+Denominator: Total number of MF waiver claims coded.